"

 For example, SOPs are required in the pharmaceutical industry to regulate how drugs are manufactured, handled, stored, distributed, sold, transported, labelled, and destroyed.
 These documents form part of departmental audits by regulators, so they must be frequently and regularly updated.

 In addition, SOPs can be used in business, such as in finance, human resources, administration, customer service, and marketing (Brampton Small Business Enterprise Centre, n.d.).
 In essence, the document guides professionals in performing their responsibilities in a standardized or uniform manner.
 More importantly, in the sciences, manufacturing, and quality assurance, SOPs enable organizations to comply with the standards established by laws, regulations, and policies.
-Review the video below about the importance of having and following a SOP.
+Review the video below about the importance of having and following an SOP.

 (The Importance of a Standard Operating Procedure, 2022)